Overview of Brain rot wiki: Interner Slang and Educational Innovation

 Part 2: Etymology and Evolution of Brainrot: The Contemporary Society has Digital Context

-The term combines "brain" and "rot," metaphorically describing the perceived mental deterioration from excessive online content consumption.
-First appearing in social media discourse around 2019-2020, it gained prominence through platforms like TikTok and Twitter.
+The brain rot term combines "brain" and "rot," metaphorically describing the perceived mental deterioration from excessive online content consumption.
+First appearing in social media discourse around 2019-2020, brain rot gained prominence through platforms like TikTok and Twitter.

 image.png